w3f/Grants-Program/applications/Prediqs.md

 #### Overview of Smart Contracts in Prediqs

 The smart contracts powering Prediqs are designed to ensure security, scalability, and flexibility.
-These contracts integrate seamlessly with Substrate’s modular architecture, enabling advanced functionality and interoperability within the Polkadot ecosystem.
+These contracts integrate seamlessly with Substrate's modular architecture, enabling advanced functionality and interoperability within the Polkadot ecosystem.

 #### Core Components